bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/ocean-tides.md

 One is a Coinbase transaction can only have this many outputs.
 Or even if you could have as many as you want, at some point it's just not worth paying the fees.
 Or not so much paying the fees because the Coinbase transaction doesn't pay fees, but you are forgoing, you know, you're using up space that others could pay, that other people are paying you fees as a pool.

-Speaker 0: 00:07:17

-So if

-Speaker 1: 00:07:17

-you make a one megabyte Coinbase transaction, then you can do that and you pay zero fees for it, but you are now no longer mining anything.
+So if you make a one megabyte Coinbase transaction, then you can do that and you pay zero fees for it, but you are now no longer mining anything.

 Speaker 0: 00:07:25